Fastnacht (Pennsylvania Dutch): History

 In Catholic and Protestant countries, Fastnacht Day is also called "Fat Tuesday," or "Mardi Gras," a name which predates the Reformation and referred to the Christian tradition of eating rich foods before the Lenten fast began.
 In some South American countries, the day is associated with Carnival, a festival of dancing, drinking and debauchery.
 "Carnival," which is the English spelling, derives from the words "carne levar," or "meat takeaway," another Lenten tradition.
 Fastnacht can also be spelled as "fasnacht", "fassenacht," or "faschnacht."

 Traditional celebrations

-Since Pennsylvania Dutch farm families were quite large, when the "Haus Frau" (housewife) began to fry fastnachts in her warm kitchen, the tantalizing smell of these raised donut-like cakes lingered throughout the farmhouse, encouraging family member to wake up and come to breakfast.
+Since Pennsylvania Dutch farm families were quite large, when the "Haus Frau" (housewife) began to fry fastnachts in her warm kitchen, the tantalizing smell of these raised donut-like cakes lingered throughout the farmhouse, encouraging family members to wake up and come to breakfast.
 The last person up on Shrove Tuesday was called the "Fastnacht" and teased all day for being late for breakfast.
 In the same way, the last person up on Ash Wednesday was also teased and called the "Ashepuddle."
 This person's chore for the day was to carry the ashes in the stoves and ovens outside to the ash pile.

-Older Church congregations in the East Penn Valley still have Fastnacht Church Socials or suppers in which natives gather for fellowship, celebrating their Pennsylvania Dutch heritage.
+Older Church congregations in the East Penn Valley still have Fastnacht Church Socials or suppers in which the community gathers for fellowship, celebrating their Pennsylvania Dutch heritage.